-\longversion{ As an example, consider the baseline \oknap with budget $B=2$, unit weights ($w_j\equiv 1$), and horizon $\T=5$.
-Take a realization $\omega$ with rewards $(\xi^5,\xi^4,\xi^3,\xi^2,\xi^1)=(5,7,2,7,2)$.
-In particular, three different types arrived in this realization.
-The sequence of actions $(\reject,\accept,\reject,\accept,\reject)$ is optimal for \off with a total reward of $14$ (selecting the two $7$-valued items).
-Suppose that \onl, at period $t=5$, wishes to accept the item (obtain a reward of 5, and lose one budget unit).
-Then, \off is ``willing'' to follow this action if paid a compensation of $2$ (in addition to the collected $\xi^5$); \off and \onl then start the next period $t=4$ in the same state (same remaining budget), hence remain coupled. }
+As an example, for \oknap with budget $B=2$, weights $w_j= 1\,\forall\,j$, and horizon $\T=5$, consider a sample-path $\omega\in\Omega$ with rewards $(\xi^5,\xi^4,\xi^3,\xi^2,\xi^1)=(5,7,2,7,2)$.
+The sample-path comprises of three different types, and the sequence of actions $(\reject,\accept,\reject,\accept,\reject)$ ((selecting the value $7$ items) is optimal for \off, with total reward of $14$.
+Suppose \onl, in period $t=5$ wants to accept the item with reward $\xi^5=5$; then, \off is ``willing'' to follow this action if given a compensation of $2$ (in addition to collected reward $5$). \off and \onl then start the next period $t=4$ in the same state with budget $1$, hence remain coupled.

 \begin{proofof}{\cref{theo:resolve}} Denoting \off's state as $\bar\St$, we have via \cref{prop:relaxed_bellman} that $\forall\,t$:

 Let us assume as the induction hypothesis that $\bar\St=\St$.
 This holds for $t=T$ by definition.
 At any time $t$ and state $S^t$, if $\hUt$ is not a satisfying action for \off, then we have from the definition of the maximum loss (\cref{def:loss}) that: